richardhdezf/android-compose/user_stories/user_stories.md

 User story 01
 -----------

-As an user, I want to access the contact information of all my friends, so that I can review it any time I want.
+As an user, I want to access the contact information of all my friends, so that I can review it anytime I want.

 ![phone contacts screen](./phoneContacts.jpeg "snap 1")